lazystitan/Data-Structure-By-Cpp/README.md

 1. Head pointer of list `Node<T> *head`;
 2. Length of list `int length`;

+However, this link-list act more like a array.

 Also implement several methods:
 1. Empty constructor;
 2. Constructor that build a list from an array;